aleixalcacer/memprofiler/README.md

-# memprofiler:
+# memprofiler

-This is a module for monitoring memory usage of Jupyter notebook cells.
+This is a light-weight module for monitoring memory usage of Jupyter notebook cells.

 ## Installation